DavidGiraldoCode/s-Evaluating_VR_teleportation_under_stressful_gameplay/README.md

 2. Significant impact on performance: If stressors yield noticeable differences in performance and task workload, it would imply that testing VR teleportation in game-like environments that induce challenges might be crucial for obtaining realistic and meaningful results, particularly for applications in gaming and high-arousal contexts.
 These results could guide future research directions and the design of VR testing environments.

+### Backlog
+- [ ] Finish gameloop
+    - [ ] Connect the condition with the game state
+    - [ ] Update the game loop to have a practice and trial color sequence
+    - [ ] GUI for <Start Practice>, then for "Practice complete now" <Start Trial>.
+    - [ ] GUI once the Trial is completed (Condition fulfilled), <Back to conditions>
+    - [ ] The color prompt shows "COLOR" or "WORD" depending on the presence of the congnitive interference
+- [ ] Menu to hide the conditions
+- [ ] Confirmation feature to manually reset, terminate and fulfill each condition and the experiment
+- [ ] Test the conditions manu in VR
+- [ ] Hide and show the conditions menu
+- [ ] Begin the experiment with a subject ID, set the ID either by keyboard input, or random.